Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In Failover Cluster Manager, Nodes is selected in the tree view, and three nodes display in the details pane.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image155.png "Failover Cluster Manager")

-17. If you select **Roles**, you will notice there currently there aren't any roles assigned to the cluster
+17. If you select **Roles**, you will notice that currently, there aren't any roles assigned to the cluster

     ![In Failover Cluster Manager, Roles is selected in the tree view, and zero roles display in the details pane.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image156.png "Failover Cluster Manager")